aws/aws-sam-cli/designs/golden_templates_and_semver_check.md

 -----------------------

 The harness intentionally invokes only in-process SAM-CLI code; no network calls, no credentials, no AWS API access.
-The regression tier uses the existing integration-tests workflow's IAM role and S3 bucket;
+The integration tier uses the existing integration-tests workflow's IAM role and S3 bucket;
 no new permissions required.